Sedation Dentistry in Dumfries, VA & Washington DC

 At Dental Serenity™, we offer a comprehensive range of dental procedures, from common treatments like fillings or root canal therapy, cosmetic treatments like veneers or teeth whitening, restorative procedures like dental implants to replace a missing tooth or teeth, and emergency care.
-If you are interested in learning more about the quality services we offer, or if you would like to learn more about dental sedation offerings, contact our office at 703-445-9600, stop by our clinic located at 17181 Wayside Dr., Dumfries, Virginia, or schedule an appointment online.
+If you are interested in learning more about the quality services we offer, or if you would like to learn more about dental sedation offerings, contact our office today.

 Is Dental Sedation Safe?

 Dental sedation is safe for most patients, although individuals who have obstructive sleep apnea or who are clinically obese are at higher risk of developing complications and should consult with their doctor before having sedation administered.
 To ensure that you are a viable candidate for dental sedation, it is important that you share your medical history and any changes that may have occurred recently, including changes in medications you are currently taking.
 It is also important that you feel comfortable asking any questions you have, such as what dose is appropriate for you, is the dose is recommended by the FDA, and the qualifications and experience of our staff in administering sedation.
 Our number one goal is to ensure that you are as calm and comfortable throughout your procedure.

 What is the Cost of Sedation Dentistry?